mia-platform/documentation/docs/development_suite/api-console/api-design/listeners.md

 The listeners feature is only supported in combination with an **Envoy API Gateway**, which needs to be instantiated on your Project.
 :::

 In order to create a listener, go to the Listeners section and click on the **Create new listener** button.
-You can specify its name and port, and write a short description for it as well.
-You can also choose to:
+You can specify its name and port, as well as write a short description for it.
+Optionally, you can choose to:
 - use it as a **default listener**, meaning all new endpoints will be exposed on that listener by default
 - expose **all existing endpoints** on the listener